Abby Martin

-She hosted Breaking the Set on the Russian state-funded network RT America from 2012 to 2015 and gained attention for condemning the Russian annexation of Crimea on-air, and then launched The Empire Files in that same year as an investigative documentary and interview series on Telesur, later released as a web series.
+Martin hosted Breaking the Set on the Russian state-funded network RT America from 2012 to 2015, leaving after condemning on-air the Russian annexation of Crimea.
+She then launched The Empire Files in that same year as an investigative documentary and interview series on Telesur, later released as a web series.
 In 2019, she released the film documentary The Empire Files: Gaza Fights for Freedom.

 Early life

-Martin grew up in Pleasanton, California, where she attended Amador Valley High School, graduating in 2002.
+Born in Oakland, California, Martin grew up in nearby Pleasanton, where she attended Amador Valley High School, graduating in 2002.
 She became interested in journalism when her old high school boyfriend enlisted in the military after the September 11 attacks in 2001.
 "I didn't want him going to war, let alone fighting in one," she recalls.
 "I began to critically ask 'What is really going on?'"
 By the time she was a sophomore at San Diego State University, she began questioning what she called the "selling" of the Iraq War by the media.
 She received an undergraduate degree in political science and minored in Spanish.

 In 2004, she campaigned for John Kerry's presidential campaign, but became disillusioned with the left–right paradigm, a concept proposing that societies have a tendency to divide themselves into ideological opposites.
 Martin worked for a time as an investigative journalist for a San Diego-based online news site until moving back to Northern California.

 9/11 truth movement

 In 2008, Martin was active in the 9/11 truth movement, a movement which disputes the consensus regarding the attacks of September 11, 2001.
 Martin set up her own "truther" group in San Diego, California.
 That year, Martin said that the attacks of September 11 were "an inside job, and that our government was complicit in what happened".
-In March 2014, the Associated Press wrote that Martin no longer believes that U.S. government officials might have been complicit in the Sept.
-11 terrorist attacks.
+In March 2014, the Associated Press wrote that Martin no longer believes that U.S. government officials might have been complicit in the Sep 11 terrorist attacks.